tatsuya/twitter/README.md

 ### Download project

-Clone this repository and `cd` to the project's home directory, run:
+Clone this repository and `cd` to the project directory, run:

 ```
 $ npm install